12. The Suffering Servant

 Then the two robbers were crucified with him, one on the right hand, and one on the left.

-Even more problematic, Jesus is known to have committed violent acts:
+Also, Jesus committed violent acts:

 In the morning, as [Jesus] was returning to the city, he was hungry.
 And seeing a fig tree by the wayside he went to it, and found nothing on it but leaves only.
 And he said to it: "May no fruit ever come from you again!"
 And the fig tree dried up at once.